 - ½ cup Sun Dried Tomatoes, drained, chopped lightly

-- 1 teaspoon Braggs Seasoning Blend, or any Italian seasoning
+- 1 teaspoon Braggs Seasoning Blend, or any Italian seasoning with oregano

 - Chop bacon into ½" pieces and add to large skillet over medium high heat.
 Cook, stirring occasionally, until cooked through, about 10-12 minutes.
 Move to paper towel lined plate to drain.
 Set aside.
+Skip this step if you're using leftover or precooked bacon.

 - Cut chicken breasts into bite-sized pieces and place in small mixing bowl.
 Add salt pepper and flour.
 Stir well to coat all pieces of chicken.